fiduswriter/fiduswriter-gitrepo-export/README.rst

 To use:

-1. Login to your Fidus Writer instance using github or with an account that is otherwise connected to a github account.
+1. Login to your Fidus Writer instance using github, or login with a regular account and connect a Github account on the profile page (https://DOMAIN.NAME/user/profile/)

 2. Go to the books overview page.